yaoxinmeng/recommender/README.md

 The API endpoint is hosted on port `8000` by default, but this can be modified in "docker-compose.yml".

 ## Endpoints
-The SwaggerUI for the API is host at http://localhost:8000/docs by default.
+The SwaggerUI for the API is hosted at http://localhost:8000/docs by default.

 ## API internal flow
 The internal flow of the API can be broken down into 3 main stages: